Forex Education

 Which investment offers the best combination of low risk and high return?

-Investments like preferred stocks, utility stock, fixed annuities, brokered CFDs offer the best combination of low risk and high return.
+Investments like preferred stocks, utility stocks, fixed annuities, and brokered CFDs offer the best combination of low risk and high return.

 Stocks are typically high risk and high return, while bonds (especially government-secured bonds) are low risk and low return.

-No. Stocks are typically high risk and high return, and as an investment, bonds are less risky than stocks but generally have a lower rate of return.
+Stocks are typically high risk and high return; as an investment, bonds are less risky than stocks but generally have a lower rate of return.
 On the other side, one of the benefits of mutual funds is that their diversification reduces risk.
-The answer is: both can be risky, but average stock investing is risky than average mutual fund investment.
+The answer is: both can be risky, but average stock investing is more complex than average mutual fund investment.
 Most mutual funds can achieve a 5-7% ROI annually.

 How to Calculate an Annual Return With Stock Prices